What does a typical DSW Ventures investment look like?

 How involved are DSW Ventures post-investment?

-What is the Enterprise Investment Scheme (EIS)?
+What are the Seed Enterprise Investment Scheme (SEIS) and Enterprise Investment Scheme (EIS)?

 - Loss relief available on personal income tax at the highest rate paid